What’s the difference between a chief of staff vs. an executive assistant?

 Ferriss emphasizes starting with clear delegation frameworks.
 His approach:

-• Document decisions made and their context
+• Document decisions and their context

-• Create clear playbooks for recurring situations
+• Create playbooks for recurring situations

 Mochary recommends beginning with personal systems (EA) before scaling to organizational systems (CoS).
 This creates a stable foundation for growth.